cdelorme/system-setup/docs/osx.md

 - Move the archive to the trash after extraction
 - Under advanced set automatic detection confidence level to 100%

-_It is highly unlikely that the archiver won't know an encoding that a user would be able to pick from that giant list._

 ### iterm2